 Mr. Qavvik: Thank you, Mr. Speaker.
-Just a short joke with Mr. Main's energy compliments.
-I will be sure to wear my Edmonton Oilers pin by the next session.
+Just a short joke with Mr. Main's NHL compliments, I will be sure to have my Edmonton Oilers pin by the next session.

-Mr. Speaker, my questions today are for the Minister of Community and Government Services.
-During my reply to this year's Budget Address, I spoke about the importance of all Nunavummiut, including my constituents in Sanikiluaq being able to access the information superhighway.
+Mr. Speaker, my questions today are for the community and government services minister.
+During my reply to this year's Budget Address, I spoke about the importance of all Nunavummiut, including my constituents in Sanikiluaq, being able to access the information superhighway.

-Mr. Speaker, as the minister is aware, the Canadian Radio and Television and Telecommunications Commission has established a broadband fund in order to close the digital divide in Canada.
-Information published by the commission indicates that all Canadians, including Sanikiluaq, should "have an internet connection with access to broadband speeds of at least 50mbps download and 10mbps upload."
+Mr. Speaker, as the minister is aware, the Canadian Radio-television and Telecommunications Commission has established a broadband fund in order to "close the digital divide in Canada."
+Information published by the commission indicates that all Canadians, including Sanikiluaq, should "have an Internet connection with access to broadband speeds of at least 50 megabits per second download and 10 megabits per second upload."